sir-barchable/barchomat/src/main/messages/messages.md

 Each field has a *name* attribute that is used to refer to it and a *type* attribute that defines its serialized structure.
-The *type* can refer to another structure or a built in primitive, or an array of structures or primitive.
+The *type* can refer to another structure or a built in primitive, or an array of structures or primitives.

 Primitives
 ----------